ondras/cfo/README.md

 CFO shall become a modernized version of [Fire Commander](https://addons.mozilla.org/en-us/firefox/addon/fire-commander/).
 Fire Commander is built using XUL/XPCOM, a tech stack that is becoming obsolete.
 Electron-based CFO will continue its mission.

-CFO is using icons from the [Numix project](https://github.com/numixproject/numix-icon-theme).
+CFO is using [Numix icons](https://github.com/numixproject/numix-icon-theme) and [Faenza icons](https://github.com/shlinux/faenza-icon-theme).

 ## Feature + Task list